ifsheldon/ideas_reifying/content/blog/model-swarm-self-supervised-evolution/index.en.md

 ![pseudo-algorithm](./pseudo-algorithm.png)

-Upon reading it, with a basic understanding, two questions arose:
+Upon reading it, with a basic understanding, two questions came to my mind:

 * How does it synchronize the optimization?
 * Where are gradients?

-It turns out that these two are very helpful for understanding it and extrapolating it.
+It turns out that these two are very helpful for understanding the algorithm and extrapolating it.

 In essence, with a bit radical simplification, this algorithm scatters particles (different LLM experts)  onto the optimization landscape (i.e., the high-dimensional parameter space).
 The height of the landscape is given by the utility function 𝑓.
 In each iteration, every particle is evaluated by height.
-Everyone is led towards the current highest one **g**, which is the current global best, also considering their path and the current global worst **g_w**.
+Every one is led towards the current highest one **g**, which is the current global best, also considering their path and the current global worst **g_w**.

 This is very similar to backpropagation or gradient-based optimization, but ***there is no gradient***.
 Wellknown is that in distributed training, backpropagation incurs a lot of synchronization overhead, which is perhaps the biggest problem in scaling a model and training process.